zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/enter-maintenance-mode.md

 This guide describes a recommended workflow for putting a Portworx node in maintenance mode in your Kubernetes cluster.

-#### 1. Migrate application pods using portworx volumes that are running on this node {#1-migrate-application-pods-using-portworx-volumes-that-are-running-on-this-node}
+### Step 1.
+Migrate application pods using portworx volumes that are running on this node {#1-migrate-application-pods-using-portworx-volumes-that-are-running-on-this-node}

 Before putting Portworx in maintenance mode on a node, applications running on that node using Portworx need to be migrated.
 If Portworx is in maintenance mode, existing application pods will end up with read-only volumes and new pods will fail to start.